When you launch a new website or publish fresh content, the last thing you want is to wait days—or even weeks—for Google to notice it.

 2 How to Check if Google Has Indexed Your Site

-The simplest method is to perform a site-specific search on Google using search operators.
+The quickest method is to do a site-specific search using Google using search operators.
+Just type site:yourwebsite.com

-Type “site:yourwebsite.com” into the Google search bar, replacing “yourwebsite.com” with your domain name.
-This query will display all pages from your site that Google has indexed.
+into the Google search bar (replacing yourwebsite.com with your actual domain).
+This will show you a list of all the pages from your site that Google has indexed.

 If the page is indexed, you’ll notice a message saying the URL is on Google, as shown below.

-If the page is not indexed, the below message will be displayed in Google Search Console.
+If the page is not indexed, the following message will be displayed in Google Search Console.

 3 How to Index Your Site on Google